theupdateframework/pep-on-pypi-with-tuf/README.rst

 1. Download external distributions but do not verify them.
 Targets metadata does not include information for externally hosted projects.

-2. Visit index, gather distribution file size and hashes, and generate entry for the distribution in TUF metadata.
+2. PyPI can periodically visit the site's index.
+The purpose is to gather distribution file size and hashes and generate the appropriate TUF metadata.

-3. External project MUST submit (to PyPI) file size and cryptographic hash for distributions they wish to be available to package managers.
+3. External projects must submit (to PyPI) the file size and cryptographic hash for a distribution.

-4. External project must provide signed metadata (as allowed by the maximum security model) about the distributions that they host externally.
+4. External projects must provide signed TUF metadata (as allowed by the maximum security model) about the distributions that they host externally.
 Package managers verify distributions by consulting the signed metadata.

-5. External index provides its own set of TUF metadata.